shreya399/FizzBuzz/README.md

 3. `git push`
    - this last step is what actually sends your committed changes to your remote GitHub repository.

-- [ ] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.
+- [ X] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.

 - [ ] repeat the above steps for `README.md` (or try using the approach below).